• Contact

 If you’re tired of playing by the rules, try and break them.
 Capture an image that’s way outside the box.

-4. Experiment with different types of photography
+4. Try different types of photography

 If you normally shoot portrait photography, try shooting a different type of photography, like street or landscape photography.
 It’s a great way to get out of your comfort zone and try something new.